apache/oodt/balance/modules/profile/README.txt

 In general, the Profile Manager needs to be available on each application view.
 To avoid having to load the module at the top of each view, it is possible to include the module once, in the Balance index.php at the root of your application.
-Simply add the following lines to the 'index.php' file where it says 'Initialize any global modules':
+Simply add the following lines to the 'index.php' file where it says 'Initialize any globally required modules here':

 // Profile Manager initialization
 $module = App::Get()->loadModule('NAME_OF_PROFILE_DIRECTORY');